DeepBrain-AI/docs/docs/aihuman/unity-sdk/getting-started/first-aihuman.md

             _sb.Append(requests[i]);
         }
         _chatHistory.text = _sb.ToString();
         _inputChat.text = string.Empty;
     }
 }
 ```

 ### 3. Apply the script you created.

 #### 3-1.
-After selecting the QuickStart game object in the hierarchy window, register the scripts written in item 3 through the Add Component button in the Inspector window.
+After selecting the QuickStart gameobject in the hierarchy window, register the scripts written in item 2 through the Add Component button in the Inspector window.
 #### 3-2.
 Each item in the Inspector window is registered through drag and drop after selecting the game object in the Hierarchy window as shown in the image below.

 <img src="/img/aihuman/unity/quickstart_inspector.png" />